Relationship Deal-breakersBy Dr. Margaret Paul

 December 31, 2006

-In the many years that I have been counseling couples, I have discovered that there are only a few issues that are true relationship deal-breakers.
+In the many years that I have been counseling couples, I have discovered that, aside from physical and emotional abuse which are always deal-breakers, there are only a few other issues that are true relationship deal-breakers.
 Many of the issues that tear relationships apart are not actual deal-breakers.
-Rather, most divorces and breakups are the result of one or both partner's unwillingness to learn from the conflicts that exist in all primary relationships.
+Rather, most divorces and breakups are the result of one or both partner's unwillingness to learn from the conflicts that exist in all primary relationships, and of self-abandonment.
 But some conflicts and differences are actual deal-breakers.

 Early in my career as a psychotherapist, I worked with Mary and Cal.
 Mary and Cal met when Mary was 38 and Cal was 47.
 Cal had been married before and had two adult children, while Mary had never been married.
 Cal made it very clear to Mary that he did not, under any circumstances, want more children.
 Mary seemed to accept this, but secretly hoped to change Cal's mind once they were married.